Concept | Scenarios#

 Dataiku screenshot of the Add Steps options in a scenario.

 Scenario steps run sequentially.
-However, you can control whether a step runs based on the outcome of a check.
-Therefore, you have some control over the flow logic of a scenario using metrics and checks.
+However, you can control whether a step runs based on the outcome of a data quality rule or a check.

 Note